Javarock-de/Backup-Script/README.md

 # Backup-Script
 Windows Backup Script for an Entire Directory

-### You must replay this Variables with your File-Path
+### You must replace this Variables with your File-Path

 ```javascript
 set "source=C:\Users\..."